ArenPapa/project3/README.md

 I'll now go through the second code, adding detailed line-by-line comments and explaining how the coding choices address the client's problems and needs.
 I'll make sure to include a clear section about why specific decisions were made.
 Let me get started!

 ### **Code 2: Points Mining System**
-Below is the revised version of your points mining code with detailed line-by-line comments and an explanation of why the coding choices were made, linking them to the client’s problems and needs:

 ---